 There are several ways you can give feedback on your programme and your school:

-• Student-Staff Partnership Forum – each programme has a Course Representative who’ll bring feedback from students to forum meetings.
+- Student-Staff Forum – each programme and year group will have a student representative who’ll bring feedback from students to forum meetings.

 How will I get to know other students?